readingoutreach/Reading-Festival-Outreach-2016/_posts/2016-08-26-festival-riverside-26pm.md

 {% include festival-lunch.md %}

+{% include festival-riverside.md %}

+{% include festival-parking.md %}

 ## Afterwards
 Please join us this evening for a time of [worship and pressing into the Holy Spirit](http://jesusdiedfor.me/event/Soaking-200816.html)

-{% include festival-parking.md %}

 {% include festival-video.md %}